robinrendle/robinrendle.com/_essays/call-me-interactivity.md

 ### There will be many

 We have to acknowledge the sheer volume of devices that will soon be available.
 At what screen size does a piece of text become a digital book?
 And at what resolution?
 320x800?
 720x1024?
 Is an iPad an ebook, but a phone just a single column of scrollable text?
 What about the plethora of Android devices, the Kindles, the PlayBooks, the other tablets that will soon occupy this marketplace?
 How are digital books affected by the multiplicity of materials they’re made from and the buttons that skirt their edges?
-How does this effect the reader?
+How does this affect the reader?

 <figure>
 <blockquote>